stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 2. You are able to leverage your own Groups in the master Directory.
 Remember, most data in a Mirror Directory is read-only, meaning you cannot create your own Groups in it, only read the Groups synchronized from Active Directory and LDAP

-3. Keep a user’s identity alive even after they’ve left your customer’s organization and been deprovisioned in AD/LDAP.
+3. Keep a user’s identity alive even after they've left your customer's organization and been deprovisioned in AD/LDAP.
 This is valuable in a SaaS model where the user is loosely coupled to an organization.
 Contractors and temporary workers are good examples

 The Stormpath Agent (see :ref:`below <ref-ldap-agent>`) is regularly updating its Mirror Directory and sometimes adding new user Accounts.
 Because this data can be quite fluid, we recommend initiating all provisioning, linking, and synchronization on a successful login attempt of the Account in the Mirror Directory.
 This means that the master Directory would start off empty, and would then gradually become populated every time a user logged in.